WPTRT/ns-theme-check/readme.txt

 Thanks to Danny Cooper, Liton Arefin and metallicarosetail (slack) for testing the plugin and finding bugs in the development stage.

-Thanks to Abdullah Ramzan for fixing minor typos, William Patton for help with the required files checks.
+Thanks to Arslan Ahmed and Abdullah Ramzan for fixing minor typos, William Patton for help with the required files checks.
 Thanks to Karolína Vyskočilová for finding out the issue with cross-env issue.

 Thanks to the TRT for the support.